cloudfoundry/diego-design-notes/api/lrps.md

 #### `instances` [required]

-Diego can run and manage multiple instances (`ActualLRP`s) for each `DesiredLRP`.  `instances` specifies the number of desired instances and must be a positive integer.
+Diego can run and manage multiple instances (`ActualLRP`s) for each `DesiredLRP`.  `instances` specifies the number of desired instances and must not be less than zero.

-- It is an error for `instances` to be `0`.
-You must explicitly `DELETE` the `DesiredLRP` to shut down all its instances.

 #### Container Contents and Environment